Cannot Start the Application (CE-30005-8) | Fixed by Experts

 - Select the option Rebuild Database.
 It will warn you that it may take hours.

-Some gamers confirmed that disabling recently added mods helped them repair this error code.
+Some gamers confirmed that disabling recently added mods helped them fix Error CE-30005-8.
 While this solution might not work for all users, it is worth trying it out.

 When you see the error message: Cannot Start the Application (CE-30005-8), it means there’s a hardware failure has occurred.
 If none of the above solutions work, you have to take your PS4 to a technician.
 He’s the only one who can discover why PS4 behaves that way.